DUI Checkpoints in Maryland

 AlleganyFrostburgSaturation Patrols - Enhanced Enforcement - State WideNov 23-27 - Thanksgiving Holliday, 2022

-DUI Checkpoints in MD:
+DUI Checkpoint in MD

 DUI checkpoints are places where the police set up stops on roads to check if drivers are driving under the influence (DUI) of alcohol or drugs.
 In Maryland, these checkpoints are used to make sure that people are driving safely and not endangering themselves or others by driving while impaired.